-The Department is a party in numerous individual contracts that contain clauses, such as price escalation, award fee payments, or dispute resolution, that may result in a future outflow of budgetary resources.
-Currently, the Department has limited automated system processes by which it captures or assesses these potential liabilities; therefore, the amounts reported may not fairly present the Department's commitments and contingencies.
+The Department is a party in numerous individual contracts containing clauses, such as price escalation, award fee payments, or dispute resolution, potentially resulting in a future outflow of budgetary resources.
+Currently, the Department's automated system processes have limited capability to capture these potential liabilities; therefore, the amounts reported may not fairly present the Department's commitments and contingencies.
 Contingencies considered both measurable and probable have been recognized as liabilities.
 Refer to Note 15, Other Liabilities, for further information.